eclipse/upm/README.md

-UPM (Useful Packages & Modules) Sensor/Actuator repository for libmraa
+UPM (Useful Packages & Modules) Sensor/Actuator repository for MRAA
 ==============

-UPM is a high level repository for sensors that use libmraa.
-Each sensor links to libmraa and are not meant to be interlinked although some groups of sensors may be.
+UPM is a high level repository for sensors that use MRAA.
+Each sensor links to MRAA and are not meant to be interlinked although some groups of sensors may be.
 Each sensor contains a header which allows to interface with it.
 Typically a sensor is represented as a class and instantiated.